nymann/debian-python3/README.md

 # Debian Python3

-Various versions of Debian with Python3.
+Various versions of Debian with Python3 build with buildx.